zackforbing/ruby-submissions/1507/05-enigma.markdown

 #### Scores

 * Functionality:
+  * Score: 3
+  * Encrypts / decrypts / cracks
 * Fundamental Ruby & Style:
+  * Score: 3
+  * Don't do the work in initialize
 * Test-Driven Development:
+  * Score: 3
+  * Can't run all tests
+  * Have to edit the code to run tests
+  * Tests have good names
 * Breaking Logic into Components:
+  * Score: 2
+  * Move difficult bits up the stack (ARGV, file reading / writing, printing)

 ### Jeff Ruane and Jerrod Paul Junker